Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Equidistribution without average

 \begin{proposition} Let~$M$ be an $\ell$-adic perverse sheaf on~$G$ that is arithmetically semisimple and pure of weight zero.
 Let~$r$ be the tannakian dimension of~$M$ and let $\mcX=\mcX_w(M)$ be the set of weakly unramified characters for~$M$.
 Let $\rho$ be a finite-dimensional unitary representation of~$\Un_r(\Cc)$.
 Assume that the sequence

 defined for all integers $n\geq 1$ such that $\mcX(k_n)$ is not empty, has a limit.
-Then this limit is equal to the multiplicity of the trivial representation in the restriction of $\rho$ to~$\ggeo{M}$. \end{proposition}
+Then this limit is equal to the multiplicity of the trivial representation in the restriction of $\rho$ to~$\ggeo{M}$, and the latter equals the multiplicity of the trivial representation in~$\rho$. \end{proposition}

 \begin{proof} We use the notation in the proof of Theorem~\ref{th-4}.
 Taking the equality \eqref{eqn:computation-traces-proof} into account, the assumption of the statement means that the limit

 exists, where the complex numbers $\alpha_i$ have modulus~$1$ and the set~$J$ has cardinality equal to the multiplicity of the trivial representation in the restriction of $\rho$ to $\ggeo{M}$.
 We claim that the existence of this limit implies the equality $\alpha_i=1$ for all~$i\in J$, so that the limit is equal to~$|J|$, as desired.